lidkalee/gw3-RACE_analysis/README.md

-# Pipeline to analyze Tail-seq data with an emphasis on 3' mRNA tails identification
+# Pipeline to analyze  3' mRNA tails in Tail-seq data
 Script to analysis of TAIL-seq data from fastq files.